ppsreejith/dot-asterisk/content/posts/talk:-antifragile-idea-generation.md

 Finally, he talks about how it's important to test out ideas.
 Having ideas and not busting them causes them to become pet ideas.
 That you will not be as harsh as necessary on them.
 Thus it's important to be _able_ to test out your ideas in the real world quickly.

-I found this talk _extremely_ interesting.
+I found this talk _extremely_ interesting and enlightening.
 Currently, this is the only video on his [YouTube channel](https://www.youtube.com/channel/UCTtZ908OWKkGNOYLwkWttRw).
 Let's hope he does more such talks.